-where <block\buffer\limit> is the number of 1550-byte blocks to be buffered.
+Here, <block_buffer_limit> is the number of 1550-byte blocks to be buffered.
 You can enter a value from 1 to 128.

-- Enter show url-block to view the current configuration for all three url-block commands. - Enter show url-block block statistics to view statistics that show how the current buffer configuration is functioning.
+- Enter show url-block to view the current configuration for all 3 url-block commands. - Enter show url-block block statistics to see how the current buffer configuration is functioning.
 The statistics include the number of pending packets held and the number dropped.
 The clear url-block block statistics command clears the statistics. - 12.
 If you need to discontinue filtering, enter the exact parameters in the original filter command, preceded by the word no.

-For example, if
+For example, if you entered the following to enable filtering:

-'''

 filter url http 10.0.0.0 255.0.0.0 0 0

-'''